 If you’re looking for someone to do the legwork for you, then you want to check out Charity Navigator.
 Charity Navigator’s mission is to make it easy to find the most reputable charities for children (and other charities!).

 Charity Navigator calls itself a research tool for people who want to make a difference in the world.
-They created a rating system with different criteria and then they filter through data from the IRS, partner groups, and the charity itself.
+They created a rating system with different criteria and then they filtered through data from the IRS, partner groups, and the charity itself.

 After you find one or more charities for children that you want to support, you can follow a link directly to the charity’s website or you can donate through Charity Navigator itself thanks to their Giving Basket tool.